Integrated Pest Management · Agriculture and Natural Resources

 - Remember to keep all parties informed of agricultural sprays, so that beekeepers are always aware of impending applications and applicators are fully informed of the parameters required regarding location, materials, method, and timing of application.

 - Use integrated pest management (IPM) to maintain healthy crops and minimize pesticide use.

-- Consult the UC IPM Pest Management Guidelines to learn how to protect bees when using specific pesticides.
-Each crop has a table of Relative Toxicities of Insecticides and Miticides to Natural Enemies and Honey Bees in the General Information section.
+- Consult the University of California (UC) IPM Bee Precaution Pesticide Ratings to learn how to protect bees when using specific pesticides.
+Each crop in the UC IPM Pest Management Guidelines also has a table of Relative Toxicities of Insecticides and Miticides to Natural Enemies and Honey Bees in the General Information section.

 PDF: To display a PDF document, you may need to use a PDF reader.